How to Make Excel Spreadsheet Bigger When Printing (7 Ways)

 Using Page Break Preview Option

-We can see that the Excel spreadsheet got bigger.
-We can confirm it by watching the Print Preview section.
+• The Excel spreadsheet got bigger.
+Confirm it in the Print Preview section.

 Using Page Break Preview Option